 Meals On Wheels of Tampa was founded by Gloria Fuentes, a Tampa resident experiencing difficulty when caring for her two homebound relatives who lived on opposite sides of the city.
 Recognizing the need to assist not only her family, but also others who wanted to remain independent in the security of their own homes, she formed a committee of pastors and church members throughout Tampa to help organize the effort.

 On March 17, 1975, Meals On Wheels of Tampa began with a group of dedicated volunteers who cooked meals in the recreation hall of a local United Methodist Church and delivered 14 meals to people who were homebound.
 The number of those in need of the meals provided by Meals On Wheels has steadily increased over the years.

 In 1993, after 17 years of helping people from the kitchens and offices of neighboring organizations throughout the community, Meals On Wheels purchased the building at 550 W. Hillsborough Avenue in Tampa to house its Administrative Offices and Kitchen.
 In 2006, as a result of a capital campaign, a major kitchen renovation was completed.
 The renovation began after an extensive strategic planning process focusing on growth while maintaining the grassroots, personal touch, care, and compassion that is synonymous with Meals On Wheels of Tampa.
 The new commercial grade kitchen enabled the mission to reach more people in need of food.

-Now, after years of faithful volunteer and community support, Meals On Wheels of Tampa serves approximately 700 meals per day to our homebound neighbors.
+Now, after years of faithful volunteer and community support, Meals On Wheels of Tampa serves over 800 meals per day to our homebound neighbors.
 Creative planning and generous donations from the community has made it possible for Tampa’s homebound individuals and seniors to receive the help they need.